Joelstraley/joelstraley/README.md

 Previously, I worked as Operations Specialist for Uber where my work was vital in helping to increase the availability of Wheelchair accessible commercial vehicles in NYC.
 During 2020 I was a Logistics Manager for The Migrant Kitchen and built a dynamic logistical strategy to deliver 1,000 meals a day, six days a week to NYC residents across all 5 burroughs.

-Outside of work, I regularly peform improv and sketch comedy in NYC.
+Outside of work, I perform improv and shoot short films.
 - - -
 <h3>🧰 &ensp;Toolbox</h3>